olgab/waisdamissions/docs/frontend.md

 * `class="help"`
     this class will generate a styled tooltip for the element that will show/hide on mouseover/mouseout.
 The title attribute contains the text that will be shown in the tooltip.
 * `class="equal-cols"` together with `class="col"`
     all elements with class="col" within a containing elements with class="equal-cols" will get the same height.
-This is handled by the JQuery plugin ‘jquery.equalheights.js` which can be found in the ‘/javascript/plugins` folder.
-The function is called from ‘global.js` as followed:
+This is handled by the JQuery plugin ‘jquery.equalheights.js` which can be found in the folder [/javascript/plugins](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/javascript/plugins).
+The function is called from [global.js](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/javascript/global.js) as followed:

     ```JavaScript
     $('.equal-cols').each(function(){